 PERFORMANCE MEASURE Permit section, name of Performance Measure, implementation deadline ILA=Yes or No GOAL An anticipated outcome that guides the use of the performance measure.
 EXISTING ACTIVITIES This section describes existing activities associated with the performance measure.
 The regional municipalities may not be responsible for all activities (e.g., volunteer groups and countywide programs), but they affect the local community and represent stormwater management activities already underway.
 Additional actions implemented by the permittees relating to S5.B of the permit are described here.
 MEASURABLE ACTIVITIES This section lists the quantifiable activities that describe how the performance measure will be accomplished and the responsible party.
+Measurable activities are those actions describing what will be done to comply with the permit.
 Activities include such things as reviewing or developing a specific number and type of document or procedure, providing a specific number and type of training, etc. ASSESSMENT This section identifies documentation needed to assess performance measures as required by the permit.
 The RSWMP Administrator is responsible for assessment documentation.
 ACCOMPLISHMENTS This section will list measurable activities accomplished during the previous calendar year.
 A statement is provided if no activities were required during the previous calendar year.
 APPROPRIATENESS This section will contain an evaluation of the appropriateness of the Performance Measure, as required by permit section S8.B.2.